bevuta/pepa/doc/installation-arch.md

     systemctl restart postgresql.service

-Now, you can follow the installation-pepa.md for further instructions.
+Now, you can follow `installation.md` for further instructions.